tgrey2024/capstone/README.md

 ![LucidaExample](https://github.com/user-attachments/assets/8cc52d4c-1690-47b2-943c-1b9ea508e054)<br>
 For the paragraph and menu text, I have picked the widely-available and reliable Lucida Sans Unicode because of its legibility and support for different character sets.<br>

-  - [Explain the rationale behind the layout and design choices, focusing on usability and accessibility for all users, including those using assistive technologies.]

 ### Imagery

 On Pexels, I found a collection of old photos on Pexels that provided a good sample of the range of photos that might be added to a digital scrapbook by the target users, as well as images that could be used to draw users to share and connect with loved ones.